 For gardeners who've been waiting all winter to see green again, nothing is more welcome than the sight of early spring flowers.
 And few plants are as easy to grow as spring blooming bulbs.
 You plant them in the fall and wait.
 The hard part is being patient.

 Spring blooming bulbs actually start growing almost immediately.
 They send down roots in the fall and can continue growing, although at a slower rate, throughout the winter.
 That's why it's so important to get them off to a good... start.
 Choose a site that will get plenty of sunshine in the spring.
 Add a little organic matter and some bulb food or bone meal, at planting time.
-And make sure your keep them watered until the ground freezes.
+And make sure you keep them watered until the ground freezes.

-These 6 spring bulbs are the easiest to grow and give you the biggest bang for your buck.
+These 6 spring bulbs are the easiest to grow and will give you the biggest bang for your buck.
 There are plenty of choices to choose from for each bulb and planting several varieties will keep your garden in bloom all spring.

 01 of 06